 Xiaomi’s built-in MIUI browser opens up all videos inside a pop-up video player, as you can see, for example, in this video, to let users do anything else on their phones while watching the given video.
 This behavior cannot be changed within the video’s code.

-Tablet and mobile devices
+Older tablet and mobile devices